Menu Close

 Treatment.
 Management of chronic pharyngitis involves several approaches:

-1. Identify and Eradicate Aetiological Factors: It is essential to determine and address the underlying causes of chronic pharyngitis.
+1. Identify and Eradicate Aetiological Factors: Determining and addressing the underlying causes of chronic pharyngitis is essential.

 2. Hydration: Patients are encouraged to consume plenty of oral fluids.

-3. Voice Rest and Speech Therapy: Essential for individuals with faulty voice production.
+3. Voice Rest and Speech Therapy are essential for individuals with faulty voice production.
 Habits such as frequent throat-clearing should be discouraged.

-4. Warm Saline Gargles: Gargling with warm saline, particularly in the morning, can provide soothing relief from discomfort.
+4. Warm Saline Gargles: Gargling with warm saline, particularly in the morning, can relieve discomfort.

 5. Topical Treatments: Mandl’s throat paint may be applied to the pharyngeal mucosa to alleviate symptoms.